Midoirl/Analog-Audio-Synthesizer-555/README.md

 not too harsh, not too dull, and not too weak.

 Too little filtering → harsh, buzzy

 Too much filtering → muffled and low amplitude

-Then adding vibrato changed everything.
+Then adding vibrato elevated it a bit more.
 Without it, the tone felt flat and artificial.
-With it, even a simple waveform started to feel more alive.

 # Failure 1: no amplification